AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/transfer-custom-form-data-larger-item.md

 # Transfer custom form data to a larger work item

 <!--
-Deprecate this article when multi-object custom forms goes to Prod?
+<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">Deprecate this article when multi-object custom forms goes to Prod?</p>
 -->

 Depending on the business needs of your organization, the work defined in a task or an issue might become too large to manage it within the task or the issue.
 In this case, you can convert them to a larger work item: